ZacSweers/Offerings/offerings.md

 ### Offering a job in the UTCS group?
 Look at these guidelines before you post.

-*This is to save you from trolls and get a good response from the community, as we deal with this shit all the time.*
+*This is to save you from trolls and get a good response from the community, as we deal with this all the time.*

 **1 - Information about the company/idea**
-* You're not working for the FBI, you're not a Winklevoss brother, and your idea probably isn't worth stealing.
+* You're not working for the FBI, you're not a Winklevoss brother, and no one's looking to steal your idea.
 * Information is valuable.
 We're not code monkeys, meaning we don't work on just anything.
 It has to interest us.
 * Where does your company currently stand?
 Do you have anything done?
 * General road map of what you plan to do, and where you plan to take the company.